rundeck/rundeck/docs/en/api/rundeck-api.md

 ### Key Storage ###

-Upload and manage public and private key files.
+Upload and manage public and private key files and passwords.
 For more information see the [Administration - Key Storage](../administration/key-storage.html) document.

 Keys are stored via Rundeck's *Storage* facility.
 This is a path-based interface to manage files.
 The underlying storage may be on disk or in a database.

 The Storage facility manages "resources", which may be files or directories.
 File resources can have metadata associated with them (such as MIME content type).

-Note: Private Keys can be uploaded but not retrieved directly with this API.
+Note: Private Keys and Passwords can be uploaded but not retrieved directly with this API.
 They can only be used internally by Rundeck.

 URL: